-20567 Yes Yes Yes Yes Yes Yes Congratulations on the good result you have from your work in the community to create this draft plan.
-I can see community voice Bike s has been appreciated and put into the plan. areas I wish to comment on several of the planned areas. the pl Memorial Area This area is very important, please make sure that all the memorials are in good order and information is provided that may explain Weha more about the history and events of QEII park. other Cars within the Park Howe I support the minimisation of car-parking in the park.
-It is important that some public parking spaces are available but also that requi locals are encouraged to come to the park by active means.
+2056 7 Yes Yes Yes Yes Yes Yes Congratulations on the good result you have from your work in the community to create this draft plan.
+I can see community voice Bike stalls are proposed throughout the park at key Elissa has been appreciated and put into the plan. areas, including Taiora, the central sports change and Smith I wish to comment on several of the planned areas. the play space.
+Memorial Area This area is very important, please make sure that all the memorials are in good order and information is provided that may explain We have not experienced sandpit hygiene issues in more about the history and events of QEII park. other sites that are close to residential property.
+Cars within the Park However, playgrounds are monitored monthly, or as I support the minimisation of car-parking in the park.
+It is important that some public parking spaces are available but also that required. locals are encouraged to come to the park by active means.
 Bike stalls, tables and seats, toilets and drinking fountains should be provided so that a trip to the park can be an easy and enjoyable family day out.
 Where are bike stalls located?
 I believe that vehicle entry to the park should only be from the entrances on Travis Road and Bower Ave.
 Frost Road should remain pedestrian and cycle entry only.
 Ascot Community Centre should have parking for between 10-20 cars.
 I hope that the schools' student cars don't restrict the public from parking within the park or along Ascot Ave.
 A measure to prevent this could be more disabled and parents parking along with the time controlled parking by Taiora.